The rainy season is almost everybody’s favorite as it comes after scorching summers. The beautiful rains, the timeless

 3. Water and Food-Borne Diseases:

 Poor sanitation and hygiene are one of the most common causes of infection attacks.
 Typhoid, Hepatitis A, Gastroenteritis, Cholera, Leptospirosis are noted to be very common diseases that occur during monsoon due to dirty, unkept, stagnant water.
-These set of conditions are tagged along with symptoms like loss of appetite, body pains (especially joint aches), high fever with chills, nausea, vomiting, diarrhea, etc.
+This set of conditions are tagged along with symptoms like loss of appetite, body pains (especially joint aches), high fever with chills, nausea, vomiting, diarrhea, etc.

 a.
 Make it a habit to wash your hands frequently to maintain hygiene and reduce the risk of infections